-I recently got to experience one family’s interpretation of The Simple Life.
-I spent 10 days with them, working 5 hours a day on their farm in return for meals and a bed.
+I recently got to experience one family’s interpretation of the simple life.
+I spent ten days with them, working five hours a day on their farm in return for meals and a bed.

 After a few days it became clear how hard the mother and father worked, juggling self-employment with childcare and farm work.
 They’d been living there for less than a year and everything vied for attention.
 The house needed repairs, the garden and farm required hard graft to be made productive, and the children, well, children are hard work.